katahiromz/RisohEditor/README.md

     - Added update check feature in "Help" menu.
     - Fixed title of message box.
     - Relaxed the character limit and supported large data.
+    - Reset checksum to zero when saving file.

 ## Contact Us